On dating and daring: Part 2

 I have been following Brett’s relationship blogs - and especially the comments on them – with interest and have been reminded of some of my pre-Brett dating vibes.
 Here are a couple of thoughts – disconnected, but hopefully useful.

 I tell people I never dated anyone before Brett.
 Which is partially true.
 I never “went steady” (ha ha ha ha ha I just said that!) with a guy, dated for a prolonged period of time (i.e. more than two dates), “courted”, or kissed a guy.
 But I did go on dates with guys.
-Some of them were incredibly awkwark – the sit at X coffee shop and play with the sugar packet until it please-God ends kind of awkward.
-Some of them hurt so much that I wished I’d never gone or even met the guy – the “Hey, let’s go on a “date” kind where “date” was his fun word for let’s hang out alone together, “I’ll pick you up at 7″, and talk about another girl the whole night – the please-God let the floor open up kind of hurt.
+Some of them were incredibly awkward – the sit at X coffee shop and play with the sugar packet until it please-God-ends kind of awkward.
+Some of them hurt so much that I wished I’d never gone or even met the guy – the “Hey, let’s go on a “date” kind where “date” was his fun word for let’s hang out alone together, “I’ll pick you up at 7”, and talk about another girl the whole night – the please-God-let-the-floor-open-up kind of hurt.
 After some of them I couldn’t wait for the next one, the call, the sms – which never came.
 Nothing.
 One of them – an intimate movie and dinner where I felt the most special and wanted that I had ever felt up till that point – sent me into a 4 month crisis of faith and one of the darkest times of my spiritual life.
 I left church, pushed friends away, ranted and screamed at God for hours, cried, and rebelled.
 Because he wasn’t Christian.
 How could this most amazing guy – the first one to ever treat me like I was desirable, and special – be off-limits?
 The way I described it to friends at the time was that it was like I had seen this beautiful garden and been allowed to walk a few steps into it, and then beauty and happiness that awaited in it was suddenly ripped away and I had to turn on this hard, dark, path and trust a God I didn’t even really believe in any more that He had something better, something that exceeded this good thing I had tasted, down the road.
 He did.
 But wow that path was pretty hard at times.

 I get it.
 I get the “being ignored by Christian guys” thing while non-Christian guys were taking the risk and treating me amazingly.
 I get the million guy friends, the sms’s that built emotional attachment but never amounted to anything, I get the mixed signals.
 I get the touching and flirting and hints and signals that are oh so exciting.
 And I’ve been there where the guy has turned around and said, “Oh that?
 No I was just kidding and playing with you.
 Oh, you thought I was into you?
 Nah, not so into you.”
 And I’ve seen it happen to girls I love – and it is NOT cool.
 Church-guys, listen up yo, I’m not saying the girls are innocent cos I’ve seen them play this one too, but it is NOT okay.
 Just as an aside.
 I also get the pain of seeing the “serial dater girl” – the really pretty one who is always in a relationship.
 I’ve seen her work her way through groups of my guy friends and I’ve struggled to understand why they would want her and be attracted to her and get into a relationship for 2 months only to have her going out with their best friend a few months later.